El-Karto-Muesca/MCBE-Geometry-Parser/README.md

 # 3. Motivation:
 Please note that the reason for the existence of this lib is that I needed a tool that can do the same, and I couldn't find any, so I wrote it, and spent a little extra to make it public and available for anyone to use, even tho I doubt that there is someone who would need this, but hey if it helps at least one person somewhere in the world, that's a win for me :)!.

-# 4. Contributing:
-Feel free to contribute to the project, even tho to be honest, other than the support for earlier formats, nothing really comes to mind to be added to the project, but who knows I might be wrong ¯\\(ツ)/¯.

 <sub>This Repository is **NOT** affiliated or endorsed by Mojang AB or Microsoft Inc. Mojang and Minecraft are trademarks of Mojang AB.</sub>